 No algorithms.
 No shortcuts.
-Every single request is reviewed by an AHPRA-registered Australian doctor who takes the time to understand your situation before making a clinical decision.
+Every request is reviewed by an AHPRA-registered Australian doctor who takes the time to understand your situation before making a clinical decision.

-Every doctor holds current registration with the Australian Health Practitioner Regulation Agency.
-No exceptions.
+Current, unrestricted registration with the Australian Health Practitioner Regulation Agency.
+Independently verifiable on the AHPRA public register.

-Years of experience managing a wide range of common health concerns in community settings.
+Experience managing a wide range of common health concerns in community settings.

 AHPRA Public RegisterAHPRA registration, telehealth training, clinical governance, and when we refer you elsewhere.